We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 This course builds on the use of the patient management clinical reasoning framework to develop evaluation, examination, and management skills for patients with common cardiovascular, metabolic, and pulmonary causes of movement system dysfunction.
 Lab activities include, but are not limited to, ECG analysis, exercise testing, heart and lung auscultation, lung function testing, and chest examinations.
 Case discussions are presented to enhance communication, safety, patient management, application of evidence for practice, and discharge planning skills across a variety of clinical settings.
 Students develop appropriate observation and clinical skills necessary for completing a comprehensive evaluation and formulating a comprehensive plan of care with consideration of relevant educational, social, economic, and cultural patient factors.
 Use of lifelong learning skills is expected.
 Prerequisite: Successful completion of Trimester 2 courses

-This course provides an overview of basic business principles, as it relates to the practice of physical therapy with a systems-based thinking approach.
-Students will gain knowledge on assorted topics related to healthcare business management and health informatics.
+This course provides an overview of basic business principles, as they relate to the practice of physical therapy with a systems-based thinking approach.
+Students will gain knowledge on assorted topics related to leadership, healthcare business management and health informatics.
 There is a specific focus on understanding payer relationships, diagnostic coding, current procedural terminology, clinical productivity, and operating margin.
-The course will prepare students to be stewards of fiscal responsibility in the field of physical therapy.
+The course will prepare students to be stewards of fiscal responsibility and leaders in the field of physical therapy.
 Use of lifelong learning skills is expected.
-Prerequisite: Successful completion of Trimester 3 courses
+Prerequisite: Successful completion of Trimester 3 courses.

 DPTP8700 Integrative Pain Sciences - 2 s.h.